Four Tours World Championship

 The Four Tours World Championship was an annual professional golf tournament that was played from 1985 to 1991.
-It was played between teams representing the four main professional tours: the American PGA Tour, the PGA European Tour, the PGA Tour of Australasia and the Japan Golf Tour.
+It was played between teams representing the four main professional tours: the American PGA Tour, the European Tour, the PGA Tour of Australasia and the Japan Golf Tour.
 In 1985 and 1986 it was called the Nissan Cup, in 1987 and 1988 it was called the Kirin Cup while from 1989 to 1991 it was called the Asahi Glass Four Tours World Championship.

 Each team played the other three teams in the group stage.
 The leading two teams then played a final, with the other two teams playing for third and fourth places.
 There were six players on each team.
 Each match consisted of six singles matches, decided by medal match play over 18 holes.